vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

-# RFC <issue#> - 2021-10-xx - Accept Datadog Traces
+# RFC 9572 - 2021-10-15 - Accept Datadog Traces

 This RFC describes a change that would:
 * Bring initial support for traces
-* Ingest traces from the Datadog trace agent (a.k.a. the APM)
+* Ingest traces from the Datadog trace agent (a.k.a. the client side of the APM product)
-* Future support to receive traces from datadog library is accounted for
+* Relay ingested traces to Datadog

 ## Context
 This RFC is part of the global effort to enable Vector to ingest & process traffic coming out of Datadog Agents.
 Vector